 If you (or a family member) injure someone or cause damage to their property as a result of your negligence, you can be held personally liable for any damage you've caused.
 Personal liability insurance protects you against such claims.

-The most we would pay for any single event or item.
+The most that would be paaid for any single event or item.
 Your policy schedule and policy booklet will provide you with any policy limits that you have, such as high risk items / valuables limits.

 Property owner's liability